 The only maintenance I undertake is to lightly prune after flowering to keep them compact and promote better flowering next season.

-involucratum; from Latin involucrum, a wrapper or covering and the suffix atus, possessive of, possibly referring to the bracteoles surrounding the flowers.
+involucratum – from Latin involucrum, a whorl of bracts that surrounds a flower head, with the suffix –atus, meaning ‘possessive of’ – referring to the bracteoles surrounding the flowers.

 This species is not considered to be at risk of extinction in the wild.

 Western Australian Herbarium: Florabase – The Western Australian Flora https://florabase.dpaw.wa.gov.au/browse/profile/5049